AlexMaps/AlexMaps.github.io/_pages/about.md

 </style>

 My name is Alexander Johnston, I am a Master's student at the University of Guelph in the Geography Department.
 My research is on mapping of heathland habitats and disturbance histories within the Miawpukek First Nations (MFN) Traditional Territory.
-My primary research objectives are to develop a model to classify heathlands in MFN Traditional Territory and to explore the relationship between historic disturbances and comtempoary heathland distribution.
+My primary research objective is to investigate the dynamics between forest and heathland ecosystems, focusing the post disturbance sucession and its implications for forest management and conservation practices

 ![3P lab Quadrat Sampling in culturally significant heathland above Conne River](/images/DJI_0047.JPG)

 Current Projects
 ======
-I have a working landcover map of the traditional territory and am currently working on a post fire sucession detection model based on  burn severity and the slope of log transformed spectral indices.
+I developed a functional land cover map for the traditional territory.
+I am currently constructing a post-fire succession detection model using burn severity and the slope of log-transformed spectral indices.

 ![Landcover Map of Traditional Territory and examples of Forest to Heathland Detection](/images/Forest2HeathlandPrediction.jpg)